giancosta86/typed-env/README.md

 ### EnvironmentVariable\<T\>

-The `EnvironmentVariable<T>` class is the very heart of the library - although you will most often instantiate it via the utility functions described below.
+The `EnvironmentVariable<T>` class is the very heart of the library - although you will often instantiate it via the utility functions described below.

 It works as follows: